 A complete docker-compose.yml

 This article outlines all the configurable parameters that can be made within the docker compose YAML file.
-See below an example of a docker compose file which has every possible configurable parameter.
+See below an example of a docker-compose file that has every possible configurable parameter.

 version: '3.5'